 To see how this transformation works, consider its operation on the ray direction vector .

 Note that the calculations for the coordinate permutation and the shear coefficients only depend on the given ray; they are independent of the triangle.
-In a high-performance ray tracer, we might want to compute these values once and store them in the Ray class, rather than recomputing them for each triangle the ray is intersected with.
+In a high-performance ray tracer, it may be worthwhile to compute these values once and store them in the Ray class, rather than recomputing them for each triangle the ray is intersected with.

-With the triangle vertices transformed to this coordinate system, our task now is to find if the ray starting from the origin and traveling along the axis intersects the transformed triangle.
-Because of the way the coordinate system was constructed, this problem is equivalent to the 2D problem of determining if the , coordinates are inside the projection of the triangle (Figure 3.12).
+With the triangle vertices transformed to this coordinate system, our task now is to find whether the ray starting from the origin and traveling along the axis intersects the transformed triangle.
+Because of the way the coordinate system was constructed, this problem is equivalent to the 2D problem of determining if the , coordinates are inside the projection of the triangle (Figure 6.12).

 Half of this area is the area of the triangle that they define.
 Thus, we can see that in 2D, the area of a triangle with vertices , , and is

-We’ll use this expression of triangle area to define a signed edge function: given two triangle vertices and , then we can define the directed edge function as the function that gives twice the area of the triangle given by , , and a given third point :
+We will use this expression of triangle area to define a signed edge function: given two triangle vertices and , we can define the directed edge function as the function that gives twice the area of the triangle given by , , and a given third point :

-Thanks to the coordinate system transformation, the point we’re testing is .
+Thanks to the coordinate system transformation, the point that we are testing has coordinates .
 This simplifies the edge function expressions.
 For example, for the edge from to , we have:

-In the following, we’ll use the indexing scheme that the edge function corresponds to the directed edge from vertex and .
+In the following, we will use the indexing scheme that the edge function corresponds to the directed edge from vertex to .